Sheepdogs

 Breakthrough

-The band's trajectory changed dramatically in 2011 when they won the "Choose the Cover" competition held by Rolling Stone, becoming the first unsigned act to grace the magazine's front page.
-This victory earned them a recording contract with Atlantic Records and led to the 2012 release of their self-titled major-label debut, which debuted at No. 1 on the Canadian Albums Chart and was later certified platinum.
+The band's watershed moment arrived in 2011 when they won Rolling Stone's "Choose the Cover" contest, beating thousands of competitors.
+This victory secured them a major label deal with Atlantic Records and directly fueled the success of their self-titled album The Sheepdogs, which debuted at No. 1 on the Canadian Albums Chart and was certified Platinum.

 Key tracks

-I Don't Know — This lead single from their breakthrough album became a staple on Canadian rock radio, showcasing their signature laid-back, harmonic sound.
+I Don't Know — This anthemic single was a centerpiece of their Rolling Stone cover campaign and became a staple on Canadian rock radio.